oakmac/crazytablejs/README.md

 Areas of concern:
--
+- TODO

 Areas of *no* concern:
 - anything "inside" a cell or header (HTML)
 - methods of requesting data (ie: AJAX)
-- the way the table looks (ie: CSS), crazytable provides plenty of access to add CSS classes and even style attributes directly on <td> elements, but purposefully does not do any style calculations on the table
+- the way the table looks (ie: CSS), crazytable provides plenty of access to add CSS classes and even style attributes directly on elements, but purposefully does not do any style calculations on the table

 Open questions:
 - how to handle colgroups?